RobTillaart/MCP4725/README.md

 (Since 0.3.8)
 Assumes linear behaviour over 12 bit from 0..4095 == 0 .. maxVoltage.
 The default value is 5.0 volt.
-Allows sort of calibration e.g. setting maxVoltage to 4.9 Volt.
+Allows sort of calibration e.g. setting maxVoltage to 4.952 Volt.
 Furthermore it can be a preferred interface over percentage and raw values.

 - **void setMaxVoltage(float v = 5.0)** configures maximum voltage of Vout.
 - **float getMaxVoltage()** return set maximum.
 - **void setVoltage(float v)** set the DAC to voltage v.
+This maps the voltage to 0..4095 and calls **setValue()**
 - **float getVoltage()** get the current setting as a voltage

 If this behaviour is not precise enough or should be more "complex" the user can